How to Measure Speed to Lead in HubSpot

 Once both timestamps exist, HubSpot's calculation property type handles the rest automatically.

-Step 1: How Do You Create the First Connection Date Property?
+Step 1: Create the First Connection Date property

 The First Connection Date property captures the moment sales makes first contact - and it needs to be created before any workflow or calculation can be built on top of it.